sum1won/summod/README.md

 ##### Arcoscephale, The Old Kingdom

 ##### Ermor, Ashen Empire
-*Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population, and reduced cap income.
+*Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population.
 Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.

+*Reduced capital income.

 *50% more gold cost for all forts.